DineWithMe/Development-Tools/Good Code/README.md

   <img src='img/skipped.png'>
 </p>

-If initial value is not provided, accumulator will take the first element of array as default value and skip first round.
+If initial value is not provided, accumulator will take the first element of array as default value and skip first loop.

-This could be an issue, for example we might want to do other thing in first round like fetching, that also will be skipped, so always include initial value.
+This could be an issue, for example we might want to do other calculation in first loop, that also will be skipped, so always include initial value.

 ## Naming Component, Folder, File